What is a line of credit?

 Like other loan types, a line of credit can be a useful financial tool.
 You only borrow and pay interest on the money you need, unlike with a personal loan.
 And the interest rate on a line of credit is usually lower than on a credit card, another form of revolving credit.
 Lenders offer both unsecured and secured lines of credit and let you use the funds for many purposes.

-Lines of credit do have some drawbacks.
-Because the interest rate is usually variable, it can be difficult to predict future borrowing costs.
-Lenders may charge a variety of fees.
+However, because the interest rate is usually variable, it can be difficult to predict future borrowing costs.
+Lenders may also charge a variety of fees, such as annual fees and late fees.
 Also, the easy access to credit once you open the line of credit may lead to overspending.

 If you understand how a line of credit works and use it appropriately, it could be the right type of loan for you.
 A Nebraska resident who left a review on ConsumerAffairs appreciated how quickly she was able to access funds.